Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Developer Churn Prediction (RQ3)

 \subsection{Churn Prediction Framework}

-We employ Logistic Regression as a binary classification model due to its simplicity, interpretability, efficiency for large-scale temporal networks, and robust handling of class imbalance through balanced class weighting.
-Our experimental design follows a leave-one-out cross-validation approach to evaluate churn prediction performance across directed and undirected co-editing network representations.
+We evaluate churn prediction using Logistic Regression, an MLP (multi-layer perceptron without message passing), Graph Neural Networks (GCN, GIN, GAT, GraphSAGE), and three causality-aware DBGNN variants~\cite{qarkaxhija2022dbgnn} that perform message passing on higher-order De Bruijn graphs constructed from time-respecting causal walks in the co-editing network.
+Logistic Regression and the MLP operate on node features alone, standard GNNs additionally leverage graph topology, and DBGNN acts as a temporal GNN by capturing higher-order temporal dependencies through message passing on De Bruijn graphs that encode the causal ordering of co-editing events.
+We compare all models against a \emph{random} baseline that samples labels according to the training class distribution.
+Our experimental design follows a leave-one-out cross-validation approach to evaluate cross-project generalizability of churn prediction.

 For each repository in our dataset, we create non-overlapping time windows of 12 months.
 Each time window serves as an independent training instance, where we extract network features from the collaboration patterns within that year and predict developer churn occurring at the window's end.
+A developer is considered \emph{active} in a window if they edited another developer's code during that period (i.e., they appear as a source in the co-editing network); developers whose code was only edited by others are not labeled, as the co-editing event alone does not constitute an active contribution.
+A developer is labeled as \emph{churned} if they do not appear as active in the subsequent window.
+The last time window of each repository is excluded from the dataset, as no successor window exists to determine churn labels.
 This temporal segmentation approach ensures that our model learns from diverse collaboration dynamics across different project phases and scales.